Capterra bills itself as ‘the smart way to find business software’ for B2B people researching new business software.

 Landing Page Link: https://eloomi.com/schedule-demo-lp/?utm_source=capterra&utm_campaign=compliance&utm_source=capterra

 Summary: Nice benefit-led headline: ‘Simplify your learning, onboarding and performance‘.
 The header menu has been stripped away to retain focus on the main call to action: the form.
 The form is stripped-down too.
 Only three fields and one of them is optional.
-It’s possible that there are further questions asked after these initial fields but I didn’t want more email in my inbox so I left it at that 😉 Further down the page, there are feature headings that link off to other pages containing more information but, cleverly, these pages open in new tabs so the original landing page remains open (reducing the bounce rate).
-A Hotjar chat box appeared just in case someone wanted to talk but I suspect it doesn’t get much use as this page is all about requesting a demo or leaving.
+It’s possible that there are further questions asked after these initial fields but we didn’t want more email in our inbox so we left it at that 😉 Further down the page, there are feature headings that link off to other pages containing more information but, cleverly, these pages open in new tabs so the original landing page remains open (reducing the bounce rate).
+A Hotjar chat box appeared just in case someone wanted to talk but we suspect it doesn’t get much use as this page is all about requesting a demo or leaving.

 Landing Page Link: https://explorance.com/institutional-surveys/